Force over Distance: Chapter 16

 Rush went down.

-The scientist’s knees buckled.
-He slid straight out of Young loosening grip and hit the deck plating.
+The scientist’s knees buckled and he slid out of Young loosening grip.
+He hit the deck.
 Hard.
-The shock of it brought Young to his senses.
-The temptation to touch the chair faded.
+The shock of it brought Young to his senses, and the temptation to touch the chair faded.
 He staggered, his full horror of the device returning redoubled as he realized the thing hadn't been calling to him at all, but to Rush, who, even now, reached toward it from where he’d fallen.

-Young had been lucky, unbelievably lucky, that Rush had been so tired he’d physically buckled under the pressure of the chair.
+Young’d been lucky, unbelievably lucky, that Rush had been so overwhelmed he’d physically buckled under the pressure of the chair.
 If the scientist had made a break for the device, linked as they were, Young would’ve let him go.

 He might even have helped him.

-Young bent down, grabbed a handful of Rush's jacket, and dragged the scientist bodily into the corridor before slamming his hand down on the door controls.
-Even out of sight, the chair exerted the same pull—as if Rush's proximity had flipped a switch that no distance would soften.
+Young grabbed a handful of Rush's jacket and dragged him into the corridor.
+He slammed a hand down on the door controls, but it was no good.
+Even out of sight, the chair exerted the same pull—as if Rush's proximity had flipped a switch no distance would soften.

 Young knelt next to the man, breathing hard.